-- Things that my husband would say or do did not have the deep, sad, profound, and anxiety-inducing effect that it had in the past.
+- Things that my husband would say or do did not have the deep, sad, profound, and anxiety-inducing effect that they had in the past.
 I felt more chill—more in control of my feelings.

 I feel it has helped.
 What I liked the least was the headache for two days.
 It's hard to say if the antidepressant effect was from the ketamine or a placebo effect.
 I have not spiraled into a deep depression as I usually would over things others would consider minor.

 My next infusion is on April 27, 2020.
-I am excited to see what happened.
+I am excited to see what happens.
 The nurse practitioner mentioned that next time, they will increase the dose.
 I am guessing they are going to try 80 or 85 mg of ketamine.

 I hope to gain a new experience or feel something different, aside from just 3D vision and images of slightly sinister fecal matter-shaped rocks on the beach.